1947 Poonch rebellion: Rebellion (October 1947)

 Muslim Conference leaders proclaimed a provisional Azad Jammu and Kashmir government in Rawalpindi on 3 October 1947.
 The proclamation of a similar provisional government of Junagadh in Bombay is said to have provided the impetus.
 Khwaja Ghulam Nabi Gilkar took on the post of president under the assumed name "Mr. Anwar".
 Sardar Ibrahim Khan was chosen as the prime minister.
 The headquarters of the government was declared to be in Muzaffarabad.
 However, this government quickly fizzled out with the arrest of Gilkar in Srinagar.
 Sardar Ibrahim continued to provide political leadership to the rebels.
 Thousands of rebels were organised into a people's militia dubbed the 'Azad Army'.
-On 24 October, the provisional government was reconstituted with Sardar Ibrahim as the President, under directions from the Rawalpindi Commissioner.
+On 24 October, the provisional government was reconstituted with Sardar Ibrahim as the President, under directions from the Rawalpindi Commissioner and Nasim Akbar Khan.
 Pallandri, a small town in the liberated area of the Poonch district was declared as the nominal headquarters of the provisional government.

 However, in practice, the 'real capital' of the new government continued to be in Rawalpindi.

 On or around 6 October, the armed rebellion started in the Poonch district.

 The fighting elements consisted of "bands of deserters from the State Army, serving soldiers of the Pakistan Army on leave, ex-servicemen, and other volunteers who had risen spontaneously."
 The rebels quickly gained control of almost the entire Poonch district.
 The State Forces garrison at Poonch came under heavy siege.

 In the Mirpur district, the border posts at Saligram and Owen Pattan on Jhelum river were captured by rebels around 8 October.
 Sehnsa and Throchi were abandoned by State Forces after attack.